TheDrone7/shieldbow/docs/api/RuneTreeManager.md

 This is similar to the cache but the cache is a collection of Rune Trees and this is an array of runes.

+Only use this if you absolutely must.
+Prioritize using [fetchRune](/api/RuneTreeManager.md#fetchRune) instead.